Home > Parish Council

 01473 810098

-KVG working group Chair and Kersey Playing Field Association Trustee (ex-officio), Village Hall Representative, SALC Babergh Area Forum representative
+KVG working group Chair, Kersey Playing Field Association Trustee (ex-officio), Village Hall Representative, SALC Babergh Area Forum representative

 Esme Chapman